FLAIR-THU/VFLAIR/README.md

 ## Quick Start

 ### Zero.
 Environment Preparation

-  Use `pip install -r requirements.txt` to install all the necessary requirements.
+1. Download code files and install all the necessary requirements.
+    ```shell
+      # clone the repository
+      $ git clone <link-to-our-github-repo>

+      # install required packages
+      $ conda create -n VFLAIR python=3.8
+      $ conda activate VFLAIR
+      $ pip install --upgrade pip
+      $ cd VFLAIR
+      $ pip install -r requirements.txt

+      # install cuda related pytorch
+      $ pip install torch==1.10.1+cu113 torchvision==0.11.2+cu113 torchaudio==0.10.1 -f https://download.pytorch.org/whl/cu113/torch_stable.html
+    ```
+  2. New datasets, except MNIST, CIAFR10 and CIAFR100, can be put under `../../share_dataset/` folder on your device.

 ### One.
 Basic Benchmark Usage: A Quick Example

-1. Customize your own configurations
+1. Customize your own configurations.
     * Create a json file for your own evaluation configuration in `/src/configs` folder.
 Name it whatever you want, like `my_configs.json`.
     * `/src/configs/basic_configs.json` is a sample configuration file.
 You can copy it and modify the contents for your own purpose.
     * For detail information about configuration parameters, see `/src/configs/README.md` for detail information.

-2. Use `cd src` and `python main_pipeline.py --seed 0 --gpu 0 --configs <Your_Config_file_name>` to start the evaluation process.
+2. Use `cd src` and `python main_pipeline.py --gpu 0 --configs <your_config_file_name>` to start the evaluation process.
 A quick example can be launched by simplying using `cd src` and `python main_pipeline.py` (a vanilar VFL training and testing process is launched).
 For more detail descriptions, see Section Two.

 ### Two.
 Advanced Usage: Implement Your Own Algorithm